andre-st/chrome-injectjs/README.md

 started to demand content modification privileges which are not needed for redirection).

-3. You can use this extension to replace other smaller Chrome extensions such as Rubén Martínez's ["Goodreads Ratings for Amazon"](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg). by adding [a small function](script-example.js) to the mixins script.
+3. You can use this extension to replace other smaller Chrome extensions such as Rubén Martínez's ["Goodreads Ratings for Amazon"](https://chrome.google.com/webstore/detail/goodreads-ratings-for-ama/fkkcefhhadenobhjnngfdahhlodolkjg) by adding [a small function](script-example.js) to the mixins script.
-The less extensions the better.

 ## Program Features and Screenshots